eliastorres/mastodon-shell/README.md

 # mastodon-shell
-Shell scripts to post to a Mastodon Account
+Shell scripts to post to a Mastodon Account or any other Fediverse server with a Mastodon-compatible API

+Can post 1 to 4 media attachments with their ALT text

 # Usage
 * Posting just text: